Chinese gooseberry, anyone?

 New Name: Chilean Sea Bass

 Why?
 Frankly, it’s terrifying to think that any fish (other than a shark) has teeth.
-Chilean sea bass makes the toothfish sound exotic and less like something you’d see mounted on the wall at your dentist’s office.
+Chilean sea bass makes the toothfish sound exotic and less like something you’d see mounted on the wall at your dentist’s office or grinning at you from across a pub in London.
+A name change we can all agree on.

 Original Name: Prunes